-The following article will explain how the pool swimming sport mode works, and provide useful tips and troubleshooting steps.
+The following article will explain how the pool swimming sport mode works and provide practical tips and troubleshooting steps.

 How it works

-- Tip: Adjust the pool length (25m/yd, 50m/yd, etc.) in the Options menu below the exercise start screen of the Pool swimming sport mode.
+- Tip: Adjust the pool length (25m/yd, 50m/yd, etc.) in the Options menu below the Pool swimming sport mode exercise start screen.

 - Important: To make sure your watch detects your turn correctly, end your turn by pushing against the pool wall and adding an extended gliding phase after the turn.